MISRV001/JavaScriptDataStructureLearning/README.md

      - Discuss ethics in collecting, storing, using and protecting user data.

 ## Part 4: JavaScript Technology Extensions
 4.1.
-Implement JavaScript libraries and frameworks.
+Implement JavaScript libraries and frameworks
      - Identify and evaluate the benefits and drawbacks of using predefined libraries and frameworks, such as jQuery, Spry, Dojo, React.js, Angular.js and Prototype.
        - AngularJS
        - React.JS